CodeReclaimers/neat-python/docs/module_summaries.rst

       Retrieves species object for a given genome id.
 May become a required interface method, and useful for some fitness functions already.

       :param int individual_id: Genome id/key.
-      :return: :py:class:`Species` containing the genome corresponding to the id/key.
+      :return: :py:class:`Species <species.Species>` containing the genome corresponding to the id/key.
       :rtype: object

 .. todo::